-For nearly 20 years, critically acclaimed dancer, choreographer and educator Katherine Hooper has made an indelible mark on the lives of her students, her dancers and her community.
-As owner and artistic director of BoSoma Dance Company and director of the BoSoma School of Dance (formerly Mass Motion Dance North) in Hamilton, Massachusetts, her mission has always been clear: to provide a positive, inspiring environment where students, performers and the audience are free to explore dance as a vehicle to learn more about the world around them, to explore their own identify and to approach life, music or art in a different way.
+For nearly 27 years, choreographer and educator Katherine Hooper has made an indelible mark on the lives of her students, her dancers and her community.
+As artistic director of BoSoma Dance Company and owner of the BoSoma School of Dance in Hamilton and Georgetown, Massachusetts, her mission has always been clear: to provide a positive, inspiring environment where students, performers and the audience are free to explore dance as a vehicle to learn more about the world around them, to explore their own identity and to approach life, music or art in a different way.

 Born and raised in Sherborn, Massachusetts, and a North Shore resident since 2002, Hooper’s life commitment is to keep dance alive in our communities and to give strength to those she teaches and who experience her work so they can find their own voice and interpret the world.

 Hooper is an in-demand choreographer and collaborator.
 In addition to crafting nearly 50+ dances that have premiered throughout BoSoma Dance Company’s 19 seasons, she has been commissioned to present new works for the Patricia Kenny Dance Collection, the University of Massachusetts Dance Program, Lee Lund Studio of Dance, the Plymouth State University Dance Program, Chorus pro Musica and the Peabody Essex Museum.
 Her original works have been called “vigorously athletic and artistically sculptural” by the Boston Globe and “thrilling and unpredictable as a summer lightning storm” by Boston Uncommon.